 Teacher’s Study Guide

-Opera Theater provides teachers with materials to explore opera and The True Story of the Three Little Pigs
+Opera Theater provides teachers with materials to explore opera and The True Story of the Three Little Pigs and A New Kind of Fallout.

 Elementary, Middle, and High School Workshops